Anthrax in animals

 What is anthrax?

 Anthrax is an infectious bacterial disease of animals, caused by the spore-forming bacteria Bacillus anthracis.
-It can affect humans and a wide range of animals; however, nearly all cases in Victoria have been seen in livestock, particularly cattle and sheep.
+It can affect humans and a wide range of animals.
+Nearly all cases in Victoria have been seen in livestock, particularly cattle and sheep.

 To prevent a large-scale anthrax incident, it is critically important that the carcasses of cattle and sheep that die suddenly without any other obvious cause are tested for anthrax before they are moved.
 This reduces the risk of human exposure and minimises contamination of the affected property if anthrax is confirmed.